Pimpama, Queensland: 19th century

 Much of the Pimpama district had been taken up in the 1850s by William Duckett White of Beau Desert Station, who leased 20000 acre between the Logan and Coomera Rivers, including upper Hotham Creek (a tributary of Pimpama River), as Pimpama run.
-A small settlement was established on Pimpama River c1860, but the site was abandoned within a few years in preference to Hotham Creek.
+A small settlement was established on the Pimpama River c.
+1860, but the site was abandoned within a few years in preference to Hotham Creek.
 Much of Pimpama run was thrown open for selection from April 1869, and White forfeited his remaining leasehold on Pimpama from 1 January 1870.
 The private subdivision and sale in February 1870 of town and farm lots at the junction of the Pimpama River and Hotham Creek, consolidated Pimpama township and initiated a small farming community of mostly Irish settlers.

 In the 1860s, farmers along the Pimpama River experimented firstly with cotton growing, then with sugar, both of which initially were dependent on South Pacific Islands labour.

 The first sawmill in South East Queensland was built at Pimpama in 1863 by Jesse Daniells.

 Irish-born settlers William Doherty and his wife Eliza Fannon had arrived in Queensland by September 1867.
 It appears that they were Residents in Brisbane until November 1869 at least, but had moved to the Pimpama district by August 1870, when William Doherty signed a local petition calling for a provisional school to be established in the area.
 It is not known where in Pimpama the Doherty family lived at this period, but William Doherty worked on a number of local sugar plantations and farms before taking up his own selections in the mid-1870s.

 From about 1868, Pimpama was the terminus of Cobb & Co Coach services from Brisbane.
 As a result of this, two hotels were built on either side of Hotham Creek, neither of which remain today.
 The route was extended to Nerang in 1882.